igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/paired_end_alignments.md

 ## Insert size

-The expected (or *inferred*) insert size can be computed on the fly from the size distribution found in the loaded file (the default), or it can be specified as a specific size range in base pairs.
-The default insert size options can be changed for **all** tracks in the *Alignments* and *RNA* tabs of *View > Preferences*.
+IGV can compute the expected insert size on the fly from the size distribution found in the loaded file (the default), or you can provide a specific size range in base pairs.
+The insert size options can be set for **all** tracks in the *Alignments* and *RNA* tabs of *View > Preferences*.
 To change the options for **one** track, select *Set insert size options* from the track's right-click pop-up menu.

 The insert size color scheme is: